 Ways To Stop Random People From Adding You on Snapchat

-Below, we’ll be discussing the various ways to stop people from adding you to Snapchat.
+Below, we’ll discuss the various ways to stop people from adding you to Snapchat.

 Method #1: Stop People From Adding You by Your Phone Number